Shot Selection (Pre & Post)

 API reference

 InsertPreSelectionMeasurement— middleend pass that injects pre-selection measurements.PostSelect— IR instruction for shot filtering.AcquirePurpose— enum distinguishing measurement vs pre-selection acquires.
 This is independent ofAcquireMode;AcquirePurposeindicates why the acquisition is happening (normal measurement, pre-selection, etc.), whileAcquireModecontrols how the hardware performs the acquisition (scope, integrator, etc.).preselect_disallowed_states— per-qubit pre-selection configuration.PostSelectionResult— runtime metadata for filtered shots.
-Note: post-selection disallowed states are configured per-qubit on the post-processing method; pre-selection uses the per-qubitpreselect_disallowed_statesattribute.
+Post-selection is configured via negative keys inMaxLikelihoodMethod; pre-selection uses the per-qubitpreselect_disallowed_statesattribute.

 See also

-Readout Post-Processing — readout signal processing (Equalise → Discriminate → Demap for end-of-circuit measurements).
+Readout Post-Processing — readout signal processing (Equalise → Discriminate for end-of-circuit measurements).

 qat.ir.measure— instruction model docs.qat.runtime.post_processing— runtime helper docs.